BenCuff/github-pages-test/docs/communicating-uncertainty.md

 {% include expandable-block-end.html %}

-Experimenting with multiple visualisation techniques can help you find the most effective way to communicate uncertainty in your specific context.

 ## Revisions
 Revisions are common in many analytical outputs that are published weekly or monthly.
-Revisions can occur for a variety of reasons: for example, to incorporate new data that was unavailable at the time of first release; to include improved data that is more accurate; or, to correct errors.
+Revisions can occur for a variety of reasons: for example, to incorporate new data that was unavailable at the time of first release, to include improved data that is more accurate, or to correct errors.

 The impact that revisions have on statistics should be quantified and clearly communicated to users.
 This enables users to understand the size and direction of changes resulting from revisions that are made.

-The typical effect of any revision should be quantified in absolute terms in a [QMI report](https://confluence.collab.test-and-trace.nhs.uk/display/SHT/Quality+and+methodology+information+reports) to allow users to understand the effect revisions typically have.
-For example, statistics producers should quote the difference between the provisional and final values, either in absolute or percentage terms, in an appropriate part of the report.
-Where it is common for revisions to be made over a period of several weeks or months after first release, statistics producers should include a statement on the typical effect this has.
+The typical effect of any revision should be quantified in absolute terms in a QMI report to allow users to understand the effect revisions typically have.
+For example, the difference between the provisional and final values should be given in reports, either in absolute or percentage terms.

+Where it is common for revisions to be made over a period of several weeks or months after first release, authors should include a statement on the typical effect this has.
 For example: “Historical revisions to data are possible X weeks after first release.
 Revisions to X typically result in a change of around 0.1%”.
 This information should be regularly reviewed and updated to ensure it remains accurate.

-## Standard wording for producer of official statistics
+## Standard wording for inclusion in reports

-This section provides standard wording for statistics producers on definitions of common measures of uncertainty.
-You can copy and paste these into your report, for example into a glossary section.
+The expandable sections below include standard wording that authors can use to explain common measures of uncertainty to the users of their reports, for example in a glossary section.

 {% capture expandable_content_16 %}
 {% endcapture %}